 When to Use Affiliate vs Referral Marketing

-- Choose affiliate marketing if:
+- Pull the trigger on affiliate marketing if:

-- Choose referral marketing if:
+- Pull the trigger on referral marketing if:

 Real-World Examples